cohenyuval315/Israel-Supreme-Court-Dataset-Generation/README.md

 - OVERRIDE_EXISTING :bool            Reprocess all data generation csv files , meaning you can change the processing and change the processed csv files.
 - REDOWNLOAD_EXISITING :bool         Redownload all the files from the web.
 - QUERY_TEST_INPUT:                  Default query to search with.

+# Dataset:
+- Hebrew Dataset
+- Verdicts only
+- Each query is a batch data.
+- each batch is one csv file
+- each csv file is batch of many pdfs files from the site under the search of that query.
+- still need some work
+### Data Colums:
+- title: Verdict's Title
+- date: Verdict's Date
+- procedures : Verdict's list of procedures.
+- judges_first_names: Verdict's judges first names.
+- judges_last_names: Verdict's judges last names.
+- judges_genders: Verdict's judges genders.
+- team_one_names: List of the prosecution teams one names.
+- team_one: List of lists of the prosecution team memebers coresponding to team_one_names
+- team_one_extra: Extra information relevent to team one.
+- team_two_lawyers_teams_names: List of prosecution team lawyers teams names
+- team_two_lawyers : List of lists of the prosecution team lawyers memebers coresponding to team one lawyers teams names
+- team_two_names: List of the defense teams names.
+- team_two: List of lists of the defense team memebers coresponding to team_two_names
+- team_two_extra: Extra information relevent to team two.
+- team_two_lawyers_teams_names: List of defense team lawyers teams names
+- team_two_lawyers : List of lists of the defense team lawyers memebers coresponding to team two lawyers teams names
+- text: Complete Verdict's Text
+- all_lawyers_teams_names: List all lawyers teams names
+- all_lawyers: List of lists of all lawyers presented in the Verdict